avocadobravado/rose-intro-team-week-ideas/README.md

 * Bright, warm colors -- some brown, steampunk that doesn't take itself too seriously
 * Flat design

+## Copy ideas

+* 20,000 destinations under the sun
+* "I see that it is by no means useless to travel, if a man wants to see something new"
+* Fortune favors the brave

 ### Freepik vectors

 **Steampunk elements**